SimonEnsemble/sir_model/README.md

 # the SIR dynamic model of infectious disease transmission

-code to reproduce plots in:
+Julia code to reproduce plots in:

-> C. Simon. ❝The SIR dynamic model of infectious disease transmission and its analogy with chemical kinetics.❞ **Peer J Physical Chemistry.**
+> C. Simon. ❝The SIR dynamic model of infectious disease transmission and its analogy with chemical kinetics.❞ *Peer J Physical Chemistry.* (2020)

 two `Pluto.jl` notebooks:
 * `sir_sim.jl`: